 1914 – Major Richardson of Alaska Road Commission approves rough four-mile road up east side of river.
 Local crews led by Herman Olson and Charlie Nye get a quarter-mile further to the “Rock Wall.”

-1918 – Saloons close.
+1918-19 – Saloons close.
 On Oct.
-23, SS Princess Sophia leaves Skagway with 343 aboard.
+23, SS Princess Sophia leaves Skagway with more than 350 aboard.
 That evening she strikes Vanderbilt Reef in a blinding snowstorm near Juneau.
 Captain gambles on tide lifting ship off reef.
 After two days of weather deemed too rough for a rescue by smaller boats, she breaks apart and all aboard perish.
 Among them are many of the Yukon’s leading citizens and Walter Harper, a member of the first expedition to ascend Mt.
 McKinley, who is on his honeymoon.
 After dodging the first wave of the Spanish flu that winter, Skagway lets its guard down and loses three residents in the spring of 2019.

 1920-22 – Skagway Women’s Club forms and establishes Skagway Library in 1921.
 First airplane lands on beach.
 Col. Steese meets with Skagway Citizens and secures $95,000 for first leg of road to summit. $5,000 is spent on survey but rest is never spent.

 1924-30 – Beginning of first tourism boom heralded by visible promoters Itjen and Pullen, along with WP&YR, which convinces ships to stay 36 hours so visitors may ride the train and take a Yukon lake steamer trip from Carcross to beautiful Ben-My-Chree.
 As a fund-raiser for the hockey club, townspeople hold a variety show for tourists at the White Pass Athletic Club.
-It will become known as the Days of ’98 Show and move to the Eagles after the athletic club shuts down during the Great Depression.
+It will become the Days of ‘98 Show and move to the Eagles after the athletic club shuts down during the Great Depression.

 1931 – St. Pius X Mission is established in Skagway under the wing of beloved Father G. Edgar Gallant, who will operate the school for Native children from all over Alaska for almost 30 years.

-1933-34 – Idea for a Gold Rush National Park in Skagway is first promoted. by Chamber of Commerce committee.
+1933-34 – Idea for a Gold Rush National Park in Skagway is first promoted by Chamber of Commerce committee.
 A proposal to include it as part of Glacier Bay National Monument is pigeon-holed.
 Prohibition repealed.
 ARC builds first airfield from 13th to 22nd Avenues along Main Street.

 1939 – Women’s Club raises $25,000 from Territory and $24,500 from federal Works Progress Administration to build a new school.
 It opens in 1940 behind the old one at State and 11th.

-1945 – After troops leave Skagway, U.S. Health Service opens a tuberculosis sanitarium in the army hospital across the river.
+1945 – After troops leave Skagway, U.S. Health Service opens a 90-patient tuberculosis sanitarium in the army hospital across the river.
 Nurses come from Sisters of St. Ann in Victoria, B.C.
-It will hold as many as 90 patients before closing in 1947.
+It closes in 1947.

 1946-50 – WP&YR takes back operation of railroad and takes over fuel operation.
-Railroad Tracks were removed from Broadway in 1947.
+Tracks are removed from Broadway in 1947.
 A fire almost destroys the Mission School.
 Dyea Road constructed by Alaska Road Commission.
 Tourism pioneers Itjen and Pullen pass on.
 Pullen House eventually closes, but Rapuzzi keeps Itjen’s dream alive at Soapy’s.

 1951 – White Pass becomes a pioneer in the shipping industry with containerized cargo: from the docks in Vancouver, loaded on the ship Clifford J. Rogers (first container ship in the world) for the journey to Skagway, then onto trains bound for its destination in Whitehorse.

 1952 – Aluminum Company of America (ALCOA) announces plans to build a $400 million smelter in Dyea, powered by the mighty Tyee Project, a proposal to reverse the flow of the Yukon River with a dam in Whitehorse, and thence using that water from Yukon lakes through two tunnels down the old Chilkoot Trail to power the smelter.
 A “mighty city of 20,000” will be needed to support the plant, which will need 20,000 acres in the valley floor.
 Juneau Empire starts weekly Skagway Alaskan newspaper.
 Townspeople are called Skagwayites.

-1954-55 – The MV C J Rogers was the first newly built container ship in the world, thus inaugurating the container system to the Yukon.
-Railroad takes delivery of first two diesel-electric locomotives, in addition to 39 flatcars and 6 tank cars, more were to follow.
+1954-55 – Railroad takes delivery of first two diesel-electric engines, in addition to 39 new flat cars and six tanker cars.
 North end of dock collapses under weight of 30 tons of lead and zinc concentrate.
 Alaskan merges with Haines Herald to become Lynn Canal Weekly.
 Bid for addition to school comes in at $265,000.
 Alaska Road Commission approves quarter-mile extension of Carcross Road to Black Lake.
 But it won’t go further until Canadians support a road from Carcross to the border.

 1956-60 – City of Skagway purchases McCabe building from federal government in 1956 for city offices.
 ALCOA formally abandons smelter plans in 1957.
-In 1959 congress grants statehood to Alaska – Skagway has a large impromptu celebration on July 4th.
-Morgan Reed is elected to first of four terms in the State Legislature.
+Alaska and Skagway celebrate statehood in 1959, and Morgan Reed is elected to first of four terms in the State Legislature.
 Monsignor Gallant is transferred to Anchorage that year and the Mission School closes without his leadership in 1960.

 1961-62 – Another mile of road is built “to modern standards” to the sheer rock face past Black Lake.
-Upstairs of McCabe converted into the new Trail of å98 Museum, using many artifacts donated by Skagway families.
+Upstairs of McCabe converted into the new Trail of ‘98 Museum, using many artifacts donated by Skagway families.
 Work begins again on establishing a national park after new State of Alaska shows interest.
 State selects land in Dyea valley for recreational use.
-Cy Coyne starts monthly North Wind.
+Cy Coyne starts monthly North Wind newspaper.

 1967 – Skagway River floods.
 Dikes breached and Pullen Creek culvert washes out.
 Gov. Wally Hickel flies up to inspect damage.
-White Pass and Yukon Hospital closes after serving community for 69 years, and city begins work on new Dahl Memorial Clinic, named for long-time doctor P.I.
+White Pass Hospital closes after serving community for 69 years, and city begins work on new Dahl Memorial Clinic, named for long-time doctor P.I.
 Dahl, which opens in 1968.

 1968-69 – WP&YR builds new railroad depot next to old one.
 Plans announced for Cyprus Anvil mine near Faro, Yukon, leading White Pass to upgrade its track and equipment for a huge lead-zinc haul.
 Company officials convince city council to grant 55-year tidelands lease for a new ore terminal and dock.
 White Pass roundhouse burns again in 1969.

 1976-77 – Congress passes national park legislation in June 1976 and superintendent and historical architect arrive.
 A temporary visitor center opens in the old depot, and the park is dedicated in Skagway in June 1977.
 The park includes four components: Skagway unit, Dyea-Chilkoot unit, White Pass unit, and Seattle-Pioneer Square unit.
 City forms Historic District Commission.